flipdishbytes/api-client-csharp/docs/VouchersApi.md

 <a name="getvoucherbyid"></a>
 # **GetVoucherById**
-> RestApiResultVoucher GetVoucherById (int? voucherId, string apiVersion)
+> RestApiResultVoucher GetVoucherById (int? voucherId)

 Get voucher by identifier